 In addition to incorporating a healthy meal plan and exercise program, today’s world of technology and social networking may enhance a person’s ability to monitor their health.
 There are many online and app-driven resources, such as food journals, calorie trackers, exercise tools and more available online, for your smartphone and more!

 One of the most important things for a person with prediabetes to do is make useful, concrete decisions on lifestyle changes and exercise with the help of his or her healthcare team.
-People with prediabetes should be proactive and ask their healthcare professionals about their blood sugar levels and the risk factors associated with diabetes.
+People with prediabetes should be proactive and ask their healthcare professionals for resources to help them achieve their lifestyle goals.

-Excess sugar in the blood causes a lot of health-related problems.
-The cells of the body are probably not getting enough of the sugar they need, and when sugar levels in the blood become too high, there is damage to nerves and blood vessels, usually in the feet, hands, kidneys and eyes.
+When the sugar remains in the blood instead of the cell where we want it, there is damage to nerves and blood vessels, usually in the feet, hands, kidneys and eyes.
 Other consequences of diabetes include:

 How Does the Body Manage Excess Glucose?